 At another station the boy of the family was totally fascinated by my helmet with the racing cover and the racing goggles.
 I put the helmet on his head and hit it with the hand so he ́d experience the protection of the helmet.
 Both of us and the family laughed a lot.
 Later he wanted me to choose his fat paint pony as my next ride but his father insisted I take another one.
 The boy was so disappointed and I felt really sorry for him so I gave him my spare pair of racing goggles.

 I had a little grey stallion.
 His mane came further down than his knees.
 When we were coming into the horse station I saw him being ridden in by his herdsman.
 He begged me to take him.
 The herdsmen get paid for each horse used by the Riders.
-I was a bit wary as I worried he wouldn’t have been rested enough.
+I was a bit wary as I worried he wouldn’t have rested enough.

 He was a star.
 When I told his herder how good his stallion was the smile on his face was one I’ll never forget.
 The nomads definitely love their horses.